DanialArab/Agentic_AI/README.md

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/parallelization_for_speed.png)

-- Another benefit is modularity, like the capability to add or swap out components
+- Another benefit is modularity, like the capability to add or swap out components.
+This lets me combine the best of different components from many different places to build effective workflow.

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/modularity.png)